bogumilbierc/mazda-rx8-throttle-pedal-adapter/docs/rx-8-pedal.md

 ## Pedal voltages

-Voltages captured using external power supply and two multimeters.
+Voltages captured using an external power supply and two multimeters.

 | HIGH | LOW  | DIFF |
 |------|------|------|